voldikss/coc-browser/README.md

 - `browser.port`:
   default: `8888`

-  port used to communication with browser extension, this won't take effect for now, because the update for the chrome extension was denied due to google chrome's security policy.
+  Port used to transfer words from browser extension to local server

 - `browser.filterLength`:
   default: `[5, 20]`

   Array of 2 numbers.
-Candidates whose length is not in the range (closed interval) will be removed.
+Candidates whose length is not in the closed interval will be dismissed

 ## Command